 Since then, their work has been acquired by the French National Art Collection, MoMA San Fransicso, the Kvadrat Collection, Copenhagen, and twice by the Victoria and Albert Museum; and been exhibited at the Museum of Art and Design, New York, and the Belvedere Museum, Vienna.

-Fredrikson Stallard has exhibited widely including in London, Milan, Paris, Madrid, New York, San Francisco, Shanghai, Beijing, Basel and Miami.
-Their work is given extensive coverage by press and print, featuring in books and publications such as; The International design Yearbook, The Furniture Machine by Gareth Williams, Collection Design in a Contemporary Market, 21st Century design by Marcus Fairs, The New York Times, Art & Auction, The London Times, Architectural Digest, Vogue, Wallpaper*, Art Review, Blueprint, ID and many others.
-Fredrikson Stallard has been the recipient of some of the most prestigious design awards, including the Red Dot Design Award and The Arts Foundation Furniture Design Fellowship, a competition held only every 10 years.
-The work of Fredrikson Stallard was also voted in the top ten designs of the last decade by The Financial Times, and in the top 3 most collectible designs by HSBC Private Bank.
+Their work has been featured in numerous books and publications including the International Design Yearbook, The Furniture Machine by Gareth Williams, and 21st Century Design by Marcus Fairs.
+Awards include the Red Dot Design Award and The Arts Foundation Furniture Design Fellowship, a competition held only every 10 years.
+Fredrikson Stallard’s work was voted into the top ten designs of the last decade by The Financial Times, and in the top 3 most collectible designs by HSBC Private Bank.